Ruk33/trackear/README.md

 ## Problems loading assets
 If you are experiencing problems loading the assets.
 Try disabling the secure_headers gem by commenting the line in the Gemfile.
-After that, run bundle and then restar the rails server.
+After that, run bundle and then restart the rails server.

 ## Assets
-If compiling the assets takes a long time, in a new terminal type `ruby bin/webpack-dev-server`.
-This will improve the asset generation time.
+If compiling the assets takes a long time, you can speed it up by running `ruby bin/webpack-dev-server` in a new terminal.

 ## Tech stack
 - Ruby
 - Ruby on Rails
-- PSQL
+- PostgreSQL
 - Elm
 - SASS
 - Cypress